How do I report a scam or suspicious investment?

 - Familiarize yourself with common warning signs of fraud to see if any come up for your potential investment.

-- Read our latest investor advisories and regular scams so you don’t get involved in a scheme.
+- Read our latest investor advisories and resources about investment scams so you don’t get involved in a scheme.

 If, after taking these steps, you still have additional concerns, contact your local securities regulator by clicking here.